From Arriving to Thriving: Welcome (Back), Lutes!

 - Rejoice in wins, big and small, whether achieved individually or in community.

-- Endings are an opportunity to reconnect with “your people” in celebration before you move on to the next period of root + routine.
+- Endings are an opportunity to reconnect with “your people” in celebration before you move on to the next periods rest + renewal (break) AND root + routine (new semester).